 Is a Texas nursing home a possibility for you or someone you care about?
 Then you’ll likely find yourself having to file Medicaid application sooner or later.
 Why?
 Because outrageous monthly nursing home costs can lead to financial ruin.
 The Medicaid program is the only federal program that helps pay long-term care nursing home costs.

-You may be tempted to tackle the nursing home Medicaid application yourself.
+Tackling the nursing home Medicaid application yourself could be tempting.
 After all, you can find information on the Internet.
 And, that nice lady at the nursing homes says she can help you process your application.
 And an experienced elder law attorney can be expensive, right?

 You might be able to convince yourself you can successfully prepare your own Medicaid application.
 But, you might be making a mistake… and a costly one at that.

-You may feel that comment is self-serving.
+That comment may sound self-serving.
 I get it.
 I’m an attorney who helps people qualify for Medicaid benefits.
 Yes, I have a vested interest in convincing you to hire me.
 No doubt about it.
 But your stake in the outcome is far greater than mine.